matter-labs/zksync-web-era-docs/docs/dev/guide/custom-paymaster-tutorial.md

 The [rules](../zksync-v2/aa.md#paymaster-validation-rules) for the paymaster throttling say that the paymaster won't be throttled if the first storage read that differed was a storage slot that belonged to the user.

 That is why it is important to verify that the user provided all the allowed prerequisites to the transaction *before* performing any logic.
-This is the reason we check that the user provided enough allowance *first*, and only then we do the transferFrom.
+This is the reason we *first* check that the user provided enough allowance, and only then we do `transferFrom`.

 :::